 Rahul started his career at Arthur Andersen UK (now amalgamated with Deloitte) in Audit & Corporate Finance.
 He worked on a number of transactions and was lead worldwide instructor on private equity deal modeling.
 From there, he joined a client’s internet startup, before moving to Xchanging, a global BPO company launched by General Atlantic & McKinsey, where he led the commercial finance department in Europe and the USA executing over $1.4Bn/ yr in contracts and a number of digital transformation initiatives.

 He is passionate about lifelong learning and was recently awarded Stanford University’s “Financing Innovation” award under their Corporate Innovation LEAD Executive Program.
 In his spare time he enjoys playing with his 2 year old toddler, running and yoga.

 DOUGIE HAWKINS CA

-Dougie has operated in the private equity industry for over 25 years.
-For the last 10 years he has been a partner with Clyde Blowers Capital and prior to that he spent 8 years as Managing Director at RBS’ private equity business.
-Before joining RBS, he was employed at Bank of Scotland for 12 years, half of which he spent in the leveraged finance area after starting his career in retail and small business banking.
-He also operated his own M&A advisory business for a period during this time.
+With over 25 years experience, Dougie has spent his career in the private equity industry.
+He was a partner at Clyde Blowers Capital for 10 years after spending 8 years as Managing Director at RBS’ private equity business.
+Before joining RBS, he was employed at Bank of Scotland for 12 years, half of which he spent in leveraged finance after starting his career in retail and small business banking.
+For a period during this time he also operated his own M&A advisory business.
+He is now CEO of Newlands (Elgin) Holdings Ltd, the Robertson family investment office.

 FRASER HIDDELSTON CA